 In 1977, Maathai founded the Green Belt Movement; an environmental non-governmental organization focused on planting trees, environmental conservation, and women's rights.
-In 1984, she was awarded the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation."
+1984 she was awarded the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation."
 Between January 2003 and November 2005, Maathai was an elected member of Parliament and served as assistant minister for Environment and Natural resources in the government of President Mwai Kibaki.
-During this time, she became the first Black woman to be awarded the Nobel Peace Prize.
+She became the first black woman to be awarded the Nobel Peace Prize.
 She was an Honorary Councilor of the World Future Council.
 She was affiliated with professional bodies and received several awards.
 On September 25, 2011, Maathai died of complications from ovarian cancer.

 Her passion for environmental justice can be summed up in the statement from her book: “Nothing is more beautiful than cultivating the land at dusk.
-At that time of day in the central highlands the air and the soil are cool, the sun is going down, the sunlight is golden against the ridges and the green of trees, and there is usually a breeze.
-As you remove the weeds and press the earth around the crops you feel content and wish the light would last longer so you could cultivate more.
-Earth and water, air and waning fire of the sun combine to form the essential elements of life and reveal to me my kinship with the soil.
-When I was a child, I sometimes became so absorbed working in the fields with my machete that I didn't notice the end of the day until it got so dark that I could no longer differentiate between the weeds and crops.
-At that point I knew it was time to go home, on the narrow paths that crisscrossed the fields and rivers and woodlots.”
+At that time of day in the central highlands, the air, and the soil are cool, the sun is going down, the sunlight is golden against the ridges and the green of trees, and there is usually a breeze.
+As you remove the weeds and press the earth around the crops, you feel content and wish the light would last longer so you could cultivate more.
+Earth, water, air, and the sun's waning fire combine to form life's essential elements and reveal my kinship with the soil.
+When I was a child, I sometimes became so absorbed in working in the fields with my machete that I didn't notice the end of the day until it got so dark that I could no longer differentiate between the weeds and crops.
+At that point, I knew it was time to go home on the narrow paths that crisscrossed the fields, rivers, and woodlots.”
 Wangarĩ Muta Maathai – Unbowed, p.
 47.